Using Omniverse to learn USD

 Composer & Presenter

-Two of the most famous applications (and some of the very first ones a newcomer might try out) in Omniverse are USD Composer (formerly Create) and USD Presenter (formerly View).
+Two of the most famous reference applications (and some of the very first ones a newcomer might try out) in Omniverse are USD Composer (formerly Create) and USD Presenter (formerly View).

 The former is a 3D authoring program which allows users to compose complex scenes from 3D assets, applying physical properties to them, simulating and rendering, applying photorealistic materials and much more